 If you want your CHILD to be a reader...then YOU need to be a reader.

 Last year, we moved all of our books to a central location in our home.
-We carved out a library from our previously designated family space.
-Your children understand - what you have around you, is important - my son knows our books are important.
+We carved out a library from our previously designated dining room.
+Your children understand - the things you treasure, the items you have around you, they are important - my son knows, our books are important.

 He also knows I am a voracious reader.
-Although, he has not always known reading was a passion of mine.
-Especially since he never saw me read.
-Oh, occasionally he would see me with a book, but his waking hours were rarely my reading hours - they were my working' or taking care of him hours.
+He has not always known reading was a passion of mine.
+Especially since he rarely saw me read.
+Oh, occasionally he would see me with a book, but his waking hours were seldom my reading hours - they were my working' or taking care of him hours.
 The act of reading was tucked away under the cover of darkness or in the early morning hours before he awoke.

 Our family read aloud time was a treasure and the friends we made with Heidi, Lad the dog, the pirates on Treasure Island, and others will be cherished for a lifetime.
 We have continued our family read aloud time and have intentionally carved out individual, day-time pleasure reading time - along with ensuring our 'curriculum' is rich with subject reading.